RobinMeneust/syracuse-conjecture/README.txt

 /////////////////////
 COMPILATION

-	Type in the console: "main.c -o syracuse"
+	Type in the console: "gcc main.c -o syracuse"
 	You can also run the script script_syracuse.bash (with options or not), it will ask if you want to create the executable named syracuse

 /////////////////////